python-jsonschema/jsonschema/docs/creating.rst

         unprovided, a `jsonschema.TypeChecker` will created with no supported types.

+    Returns:

-    :returns: a new `jsonschema.IValidator` class
+        a new `jsonschema.IValidator` class

 .. autofunction:: extend